teuben/teunix/Install/Darwin_10.13.md

 you have to click it in really hard (until you hear the click) to get the connection.
 Not easy to get out, small, and slippery hands will cause problems.

+Getting a bluetooth mouse was a good choice.
+The trackpad is something for experts, doesn't translate well between Mac and Linux.
+Good thing is that the middle mouse button does seem to paste with the middle mouse after the left mouse button has selected.

 ## Install